dank8/MinimumViableOperate/docs/org.opengroup/scripting-mvo.md

 ## DESCRIPTION

-A working examples of the minimum syntax values necessary for successful execution of utilities and scripts from the command line.
+Working examples of the minimum syntax values necessary for successful execution of utilities and scripts from the command line.

-> "argument syntax of the standard utilities and introduces terminology used throughout POSIX.1-2017 for describing the arguments processed by the utilities." [opengroup.org, 2023](https://pubs.opengroup.org/onlinepubs/9699919799/basedefs/V1_chap12.html#tag_12)
+> "argument syntax of the standard utilities and introduces terminology used throughout POSIX.1-2017 for describing the arguments processed by the utilities." [opengroup.org](https://pubs.opengroup.org/onlinepubs/9699919799/basedefs/V1_chap12.html#tag_12)

 1. Utility Conventions [opengroup.org, 2023](https://pubs.opengroup.org/onlinepubs/9699919799/basedefs/V1_chap12.html#tag_12_01)
    - regexp pattern for validation (TBC)